K-Guan/private/auto-comments.md

 [Stack Overflow](//$SITEURL$) accepts **code-only answer** like this, but it isn't *very* help for others.
 Please [edit] your answer and explain *How does your code work*.
 Sometimes, also *Why doesn't OP's code work*.

 ###[A] Ask the OP for acceptation
-If you think this answer is helpful, please remember mark this answer as accepted.
+If you think this answer is helpful, remember mark this answer as accepted.
 Please see: [How does accepting an answer work?](//meta.stackexchange.com/questions/5234)